 Soft inquiries do not have a negative impact on your credit score.

-Experts recommended checking your credit report for inaccuracies and errors throughout the year.
-Each of the three major credit bureaus — Experian, Equifax, and TransUnion — are required to provide one free copy of your credit report each year.
-You may also obtain your credit reports at annualcreditreport.com.
+Experts recommend checking your credit report for inaccuracies and errors throughout the year.
+Each of the three major credit bureaus — Experian, Equifax, and TransUnion — under federal law are required to provide one free copy of your credit report each year.
+These credit reporting agencies now allow you to obtain your free credit report weekly at annualcreditreport.com.

-In general, six or more hard inquiries are often seen as too many.
-Based on the data, this number corresponds to being eight times more likely than average to declare bankruptcy.
+While there is no set limit on the number of hard inquiries that are “too many”, in general, six or more hard inquiries are often seen as too many.
+Based on the data, this number corresponds statistically to being eight times more likely than average to declare bankruptcy than people iwht no inquiries in their report.
 This heightened credit risk can damage a person’s credit options and lower one’s credit score.[1]

 Hard inquiries are listed on your credit report for 24 months.
 However, they are used to determine a FICO score for only 12 months.
 Therefore, several hard credit inquiries within 12 months or less can impact your score.
-The impact will be more pronounced for individuals with a short credit history or those deemed as being higher credit risks.
+The impact will be more pronounced for individuals with a short credit history or those deemed as being higher risk for creditors.

-Soft inquiries don’t drop your credit score, so there isn’t a number that could be considered too much.
+Soft inquiries don’t cause a drop in your credit score, so there isn’t a number that could be considered too much.

 Since multiple hard inquiries can negatively impact credit, how can anyone shop around for favorable rates?
 Fear not — there is a specific use of hard inquiries just for this situation.
 It is known as rate shopping.

 Rate shopping refers to checking the offerings of several different lenders when you need to borrow money.
-Whether you’re planning on taking out a loan or applying for a mortgage, rate shopping helps you narrow down which lender works best for you, and it helps you save money.
+Whether you’re planning on taking out a car loan, or student loan, or applying for a mortgage, rate shopping helps you narrow down which lender works best for you, and it can help you gind the best loan rate and terms to save money on interest and fees.

-Sometimes, errors and even identity theft can lead to hard inquiries appearing on a credit report.
+Sometimes, errors and even identity theft can lead to hard inquiries appearing on a credit report when they shouldn't.
 These occurrences may not be noticed until the number adds up.
 This highlights the importance of routine credit report monitoring.

 It is also worth noting that if a hard inquiry is legitimate, it can’t be removed.
 However, if you feel there are erroneous inquiries on your credit history, there are ways to deal with them.
 Follow these steps to remove a credit inquiry: